Model theory in compactly generated (tensor-)triangulated categories: Definable subcategories

-The image is the set of hereditary torsion pairs where the torsion class is generated by a set of finitely generated projectives. \end{cor}
+The image is the set of hereditary torsion theories where the torsion class is generated by a set of finitely generated projectives. \end{cor}

-Thus we have an embedding of the lattice of compactly generated torsion pairs in ${\cal T}$ into the lattice of finite type hereditary torsion theories on ${\rm Mod}\mbox{-}{\cal T}^{\rm c}$ (the ordering in each case being by inclusion of torsion classes), and the latter is isomorphic to the lattice of definable subcategories of ${\cal T}$.
-The definable subcategories, ${\cal D}$, of ${\cal T}$ occuring as ${\cal V}$ in a compactly generated torsion pair $({\cal U}, {\cal V})$, are, by \ref{torsequiv1}(1), those for which the corresponding annihilator ideal ${\rm Ann}_{{\cal T}^{\rm c}}({\cal D})$ of ${\cal T}^{\rm c}$ is generated as such by objects (that is, by identity morphisms of some compact objects).
+Thus we have an embedding of the lattice of compactly generated hom-orthogonal pairs in ${\cal T}$ into the lattice of finite type hereditary torsion theories on ${\rm Mod}\mbox{-}{\cal T}^{\rm c}$ (the ordering in each case being by inclusion of torsion classes), and the latter is isomorphic to the lattice of definable subcategories of ${\cal T}$.
+The definable subcategories, ${\cal D}$, of ${\cal T}$ occurring as ${\cal V}$ in a compactly generated hom-orthogonal pair $({\cal U}, {\cal V})$, are, by \ref{torsequiv1}(1), those for which the corresponding annihilator ideal ${\rm Ann}_{{\cal T}^{\rm c}}({\cal D})$ of ${\cal T}^{\rm c}$ is generated as such by objects (that is, by identity morphisms of some compact objects).